ChristianStaubo/Project4/README.md

 ## Is this really it?

 If you're reading this, I am still working on improving the app.
+[Here's a link to the live hosted site](https://project4gamehub.herokuapp.com)

 ## Installation instructions